hturnbull93/hturnbull93/README.md

 ### Communication

 Often I have needed to keep multiple stakeholders informed about progress, be they the project manager, a freelance client, or a teammate.
 Understanding each of their needs and clarifying the meaning of their questions allows me to give them the information they care about in a way they understand.

+I believe the best way to know if you truly understand something is to communicate it clearly to someone else.
+With that in mind I maintain a [Medium blog] of things I learn and want to share my understanding of.

 ### Technical Knowledge